jhannsg/OopAssignment1/README.md

 Also i included a search part where the scaners and radars are searching for any enemies.

-My git repo address is
+My git repository address is  https://github.com/jhannsg/OopAssignment1/tree/master/assignment1